Bhaskar Oru Rascal Review: Scores Pretty Well As A Family Entertainer, But..

 Rest Of The Cast

 Master Raghavan and Baby Nainika will win your hearts with their performances filled with innocence.
 The film also features a host of other actors as well.
-Nasser has done a fine job as the father of Bhsaskar.
+Nasser has done a fine job as the father of Bhaskar.
 Soori and Robo Shankar take care of the comedy department, especially in the first half.
 Siddique makes a good comeback to Tamil films with a short role.
 Afthab Shivadasani plays a crucial role but his role was less developed.

 Other Aspects